 As part of our environmental management, we are committed to continuous improvement and compliance with all applicable legal obligations and other requirements.
 The environmental policy is an integral component of our Sustainability Strategy.

 The focus of our climate protection efforts is on reducing CO2 emissions, which are caused above all by our business travel and more broadly by the supply of power and heat to our buildings.
-We have operated with a net zero carbon footprint at our Hannover location since 2016.
+We have operated with a net zero carbon footprint at our Hannover location since 2016; by the year 2030 this target is to be achieved for all business operations worldwide. .
 Key factors in this achievement were the changeover in our electricity supply to renewables from 2012 onwards as well as the offsetting of our remaining greenhouse gas emissions through a not-for-profit provider.

 Detailed information about our environmental management, our emissions pursuant to Greenhouse Gas Protocol as well as our environmental initiatives can be found in our Sustainability Report.

 Since 2008 Hannover Re has offset as part of our environmental management all calculated CO2 emissions of its German location (Scope 1 and 2 emissions (market-based) as well as Scope 3 emissions from paper consumption and business trips by train) and all CO2 emissions due to air travel for the locations in Germany, Australia, India, Japan, Malaysia and Shanghai through the voluntary purchase of climate protection certificates in support of the Rimba Raya project in Borneo.